-icare confirmed today that NSW workers compensation premiums will increase by the maximum allowed.
+icare confirmed today that NSW workers’ compensation premiums will increase by the maximum allowed.
 This represents an average of 8% as previously communicated.
-Businesses already facing higher costs will be required to manage workplace injuries, workers compensation claims and related matters much more closely or face significantly higher premiums in subsequent years.
+To curb premiums, manage injuries and claims tightly.

 Higher premiums will aid in balancing the finances of icare’s nominal insurer scheme, which did not see an increase in average premium rates from 2012 to 2020, according to an icare representative.